 In Ref.~\cite{Ito17}, the justification for referring to the quantity $\mathcal{C}$ as a thermodynamic cost was provided by relating it to the entropy change upon the system transitioning between two discrete states $x$ and $x'$.
 To provide the analog for the case when the system is described by a set of continuous variables, we first note that the Fokker-Planck equation \eqref{fokkerplanck} for the probability density is equivalent to the stochastic evolution of the state $\bm{x}(t)$ of the system described by the Langevin equation \cite{Ris86}

-where $\sqrt{B}$ refers to the unique positive semidefinite principal square root of the symmetric and positive semidefinite matrix $\bm{B}$. $\bm{W}$ is a vector of mutually uncorrelated Wiener processes and $\cdot$ denotes the It{\=o} product.
+where $\sqrt{\bm{B}}$ refers to the unique positive semidefinite principal square root of the symmetric and positive semidefinite matrix $\bm{B}$. $\bm{W}$ is a vector of mutually uncorrelated Wiener processes and $\cdot$ denotes the It{\=o} product.
+We remark that the form Eq.~\eqref{langevin} is more general than Eq.~\eqref{langevin-0}, which is obtained by setting $\bm{a} = \bm{\mu} \bm{f}$ and $\bm{B} = \bm{\mu} T$.
 We want to describe the stochastic Shannon entropy (or generalized potential)

 with $\Av{\Phi^\text{sys}}_t = S^\text{sys}(t)$.
 We rewrite Fokker-Planck equation \eqref{fokkerplanck} as a continuity equation in terms of the probability current $\bm{j}(\bm{x},t)$,

 where we define the operator $\bm{\nabla} \bm{B} = \partial_{x_j} B_{i j}$.
 By It{\=o}'s Lemma, we have for the differential of $\Phi^\text{sys}$,